-This material was published as chapter 16 in Proskauer on Privacy: A Guide to Privacy and Data Security Law in the Information Age (2nd ed.) by Ryan P. Blaney of Proskauer Rose LLP (©2016 & Supp.
-2020 by Practising Law Institute), www.pli.edu.
-Reprinted with permission.
+This material was published as chapter 16 of Proskauer on Privacy: A Guide to Privacy and Data Security Law in the Information Age (2nd ed.) by Ryan P. Blaney of Proskauer Rose LLP (© 2016 & Supp.
+2021 by Practising Law Institute), www.pli.edu.
+Reprinted with permission for educational and promotional use by Steven R. Gilford.
 Not for resale or redistribution.